saltcorn/saltcorn/README.md

 `npm run tsc; while [ 1 ]; do SALTCORN_NWORKERS=1 saltcorn serve --dev;done`

-This will restart the server and rebuild with tsc every time you save a file in the saltcorn repo or in a local plugin.
+This will restart the server and rebuild with tsc every time you save a file in the Saltcorn repo or in a local plugin.

 ### Working with local plugins

-A Local plugin means that the code lives in your home directory and when you edit it, the plugin updates in the instance after a restart (which will happen automatically on save, when running the dev server)
+A Local plugin means that the code lives in your home directory, and when you edit it, the plugin updates in the instance after a restart (which will happen automatically on save, when running the dev server).

 If you have a plugin checked out in a directory, you can install it in the running instance through the CLI in two different ways: